maxcodespharma/faers-q4-2025-analysis/README.md

 Disclaimer:
-This README was created using Claude and the entire project was suggested by Claude as a good way for me to learn SQL, PANDAS, and Jupyter Notebooks with minimal focus on Matplotlib visualization toward the end.
-The actual analysis within the markdown cells is primarily my own commentary after data analysis and consulting with Claude.
-This is a practice exercise designed to showcase my self-taught ability to perform data analysis using advanced tools and programming despite being a pre-Pharmacy student.
+This project was developed using an AI-assisted learning workflow (Claude as a technical mentor for guidance, debugging support, and concept clarification).
+All analyses, interpretations, and conclusions were iteratively developed and validated by the author through hands-on exploration of FAERS data in SQL and Python.

 Project Overview